 Over 150,000,000 pounds of polychlorinated biphenyls (toxic) are dumped into the Detroit River every year.

 How to Control Water Pollution

 By recycling garbage and not littering, you can help prevent against trash ending up in waterways.
 You can also join a group that cleans up litter left by others.
-Whether you're doing major litter cleanup by installing a litter trap in a river, or just collecting piece of garbage from a ditch, you can make major difference.
+Whether you're doing major litter cleanup by installing a litter trap in a river or just collecting a piece of garbage from a ditch, you can make a major difference.

 If chemicals are being dumped directly into a waterway, contact the company responsible for the mess.
 If they're not up to helping, contact a representative.
 If nothing is being done, get loud: contact the local newspaper, blog about it, and get your local news station involved.

 Are waterways in your area being polluted?See results without voting

 A listing of ways just one person can help protect endangered species.
 Learn ways you can help by starting right in your own backyard or make a difference for animals around the world!

 Easy ways anyone can reduce air pollution.
 Use these simple tricks you can do with your car and around the house that can really make a difference for the environment.